-One of the most important aspects of professional networking events is the exchange of business cards that takes place among participants.
-Yet, many entrepreneurs and freelancers attending these events don’t know how to give out business cards successfully, so as to leave a positive impression along with their card.
+One of the most important aspects of professional networking events is the exchange of business cards.
+Yet, many entrepreneurs and freelancers don’t know how to give out business cards in a way that leaves a positive impression.

 If you’ve ever gotten that sunken feeling in your stomach after handing out a business card that told you you’ve messed up the interaction, and then had it confirmed when your new contact didn’t follow up on your conversation with a call, worry no more.